cornerstone-consulting/INFIODocs/infio-docs.md

 ### How to Deploy EC2 from INFIO AMI

 1. Navigate to the [AWS Marketplace](https://signin.aws.amazon.com/signin?redirect_uri=https%3A%2F%2Faws.amazon.com%2Fmarketplace%3F%26isauthcode%3Dtrue&client_id=arn%3Aaws%3Aiam%3A%3A015428540659%3Auser%2Fawsmp-contessa&forceMobileApp=0) to download the INFIO AMI.
 During this process, you will be prompted to answer several necessary questions, detailed below:
-    - **Region**: Select the region that you want to deploy your EC2 instance.
-The default is `us-east-1`.
-    - **Region**: Select the region that you want to deploy your EC2 instance.
-The default is `us-east-1`.
-    - **EC2 Instance Type**: Select the instance type that you want to use for the EC2 instance.
-The default is `m6a.large`.
+    - **EC2InstanceType**: Specifies the EC2 instance type.
+Default is `m6a.large`.
-    - **Subnet ID**: Provide the ID of a subnet where the EC2 instance will be deployed.
+    - **SubnetID**: The ID of the subnet where the Infio EC2 instance will be deployed.
+    - **DMSSubnetGroupSubnetIDs**: A comma-separated list of subnet IDs for the source SQL Server and target PostgreSQL.
+    - **SourceSQLServerPort**: The port number used by the source SQL Server.
+Default is `1433`.
+    - **SourceSQLServerIP**: The IP address of the source SQL Server in `x.x.x.x/32` format.
+    - **TargetPGServerSG**: The Security Group ID attached to the target PostgreSQL database.
-    - **EC2 Encryption Key**: Alias of the KMS Customer managed encryption key you would like to use to encrypt the INFIO EC2 instance, default is AWS managed `aws/ebs` KMS key.
+    - **InfioEC2EncryptionKeyAlias**: The KMS encryption key alias used to encrypt the Infio EC2 instance.
+Default is `aws/ebs`.
-    - **VPCCIDR**: CIDR of the VPC where your INFIO EC2 instance will be deployed.
+    - **VPCCIDR**: The CIDR of the VPC where the Infio EC2 instance will be deployed.
-    - **VPCID**: VPC ID where your INFIO EC2 instance will be deployed.
+    - **VPCID**: The VPC ID where the Infio EC2 instance will be deployed.
-    - **InboundCIDRIP**: CIDR or a single IP address that will be allowed to RDP inbound to the INFIO EC2 Instance.
+    - **InboundCIDRIP**: The CIDR or IP address allowed for RDP access to the Infio EC2 instance.
+Must be in `xx.xx.xx.xx/xx` format.

 2. After completing the questionnaire, AWS Marketplace will deploy an EC2 instance in the private subnet.